bjorn/raccoin/docs/snapshot.md

 * Support Trezor CSV files using ',' as delimiter ([#56](https://github.com/bjorn/raccoin/pull/56))
 * Show new wallets expanded by default
 * Fixed issue where wallets collapsed when making changes ([#62](https://github.com/bjorn/raccoin/issues/62))
+* Fixed "Ignore currency" and transaction filtering for NFTs
 * Made the merging of consecutive trades optional
 * Added BTC price history (EUR) for 2024 (by Òscar Casajuana)
 * Bittrex CSV: Add 0.001 fee to BTC withdrawals (as with BCH)